geomatics-io/ObjectListView/docs/recipes.rst

 6. How can I stop the user from resizing a column?
 --------------------------------------------------

-There are some columns just don't make sense to be resizable.
-A column that always shows a 16x16 status icon makes no sense to be resizable.
+There are some columns just don't make sense to be resizeable.
+A column that always shows a 16x16 status icon makes no sense to be resizeable.
 To make a column be fixed width and unresizable by the user, simply set both `MinimumWidth` and `MaximumWidth` to be the same value.